yi-ge/frp-update-center/README.md

 # frp-update-center

-frp-update-center is a Python-based update center for frp, a fast reverse proxy written in Python.
+frp-update-center is a Python-based update center for [frp](https://github.com/fatedier/frp), a fast reverse proxy written in Go.
 This update center provides the latest version of frp and its components for different platforms and architectures, and allows users to download them easily.

 ## Installation